jaguzmana/economics-news-scraper/README.md

 ### Prerequisites

 - **Python:** Ensure Python is installed on your machine and you can create a virtual environment to install the necessary modules.
+- **Docker & Docker Compose:** Required to run MongoDB as a containerized service for data storage.

 ### Steps